11 miles, out and back in Rutland, on gentle slopes which are stone dust paved.

 Route Description

-Ride or walk the MCRT along Moulton and Thayer ponds, through the Pommogussett and Charnock tunnels, along a deep rock cut, high above Rutland State park, and through an inland pine barren.
-A short side trip on Route 56 takes you to Rutland common, the highest town center east of the Berkshires, where you’ll find stores, restaurants and the town library.
+Ride or walk the MCRT along several ponds and through the Pommogussett and Charnock tunnels.
+Travel high above Rutland State park, and through an inland pine barren.
+A short side trip on Route 56 will take you to Rutland common, the highest town center east of the Berkshires, where you’ll find stores, restaurants and the town library.

 The Route